Mojang/EducationContent/CodingWithMinecraft/unit_8/lesson_C.md

 ```

 ## Step 10
-Create a “warp” command.
-The player will use the warp command by passing in a number, such as “warp 1” or “warp 2”, to teleport themselves to a saved location in the array.
+Create a "warp" command.
+The player will use the warp command by passing in a number, such as "warp 1" or "warp 2", to teleport themselves to a saved location in the array.

 Drag a ``||Player:on chat command||`` to the Workspace and name it **warp**.